Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 Final entropy is computed from the agreed entropy sidecar SHAMap, not from a node's opportunistic local `pendingReveals_` map.
 This prevents different local reveal subsets at timeout boundaries from producing different entropy.
-The accepted-hash latch is the ledger-material boundary: a node that misses the bounded observation window falls back instead of injecting from a local candidate map.
-That does not make accept-vs-timeout decisions global; it makes any non-fallback injection depend only on the sidecar root that this node accepted, with ordinary validation quorum resolving boundary timing.
+The accepted-hash latch is provisional until live injection: a later bounded gate deadline may clear it, after which selection falls back instead of reading a local candidate map.
+That does not make accept-vs-timeout decisions global;
+it makes any non-fallback injection depend only on a matching root that remains accepted at injection, with ordinary validation quorum resolving boundary timing.

 ## Entropy Alignment Rules